edoermini/pygma-enigma/README.md

 # pygma-enigma
-Encryption software that emulates the german enigma machine both the m3 version and m4
+Encryption software that emulates the german enigma machine both the m3 version and m4 without the use of the plugboard

 ## User guide
 • Two types of encryption: m3 with key long 4 numbers and m4 with key long 5 numbers. <br />